Purcell Trench manufacturing company

 Here are a few RAT killing suggestions:

 Organized resistance is necessary.
-Two good organizations to stay in touch with include Wild Wilderness (www.wildwilderness.org) 248 NW Wilmington Ave., Bend, OR 97701, 541-385-5261, and the West Slope No Fee Coalition (www.westernslopenofee.org) P.O.
+Donate to and get on the list for information from the West Slope No Fee Coalition (www.westernslopenofee.org) P.O.
 Box 135, Durango, CO 81302.
 Avoid paying fees and send these folks a few bucks instead.

 Fees exist because special interests have asked politicians for them and the public has failed to resist.
-This is also why the federal government is 9 trillion dollars in debt and why pork barrel spending is at an all time high.
+This is also why the federal government is 20 trillion dollars in debt and why pork barrel spending is extreme.
 Only you can stop this abuse.

 Avoid places that charge user fees.
-Refuse to cooperate with the user fee program.
-I note some places are beginning to advertise that user fees do not apply in their area - support businesses in those areas.
+Refuse to cooperate with the user fee program, to the extent possible.
+I note some places advertise that user fees do not apply in their area - support businesses in those areas.
 A few state legislatures (Colorado, Montana, Oregon, Idaho and New Hampshire) have adopted resolutions opposing user fees, recreate in those states.

 Encourage your state legislature to adopt a resolution opposing the RAT.